 Nashville chefs continue to impress with their creative dishes that vary not only in influence but in style.
 They are masters of their craft, and their creations are served in stunning settings, which elevates the experience.
 Just about any meal in Nashville goes above and beyond in both delivery and execution.
 These 10 eateries take the experience a step further, by pairing dinner (or brunch) with something unexpected.
-At Black Rabbit, you will find mouth-watering small plates, plus a cabaret performance.
+At Woolworth on 5th, you’ll find southern staples, plus dancers swing to the sounds of the ’50s, ’60s and ’70s.
 At Suzy Wong’s, brunch is made better with performances by drag queens.
 At The Standard, you can follow dinner with a magic show.
 At Barcelona, you can belly up to the bar to share paella with new friends.
 And the list goes on.
 If you are hungry for more than a meal, head to one (or all) of these local eateries for an experience that is sure to wow.

 With more than just a few tricks up his sleeve, Justin Flom is a world-famous magician unlike any other.
 The magic starts the moment you enter the door and continues to amaze throughout the night.
 The historic venue, The Standard, is home to this magic show.
 With only 100 seats, the experience is intimate and interactive.
 It’s hard to find words for an inexplicable experience, but we walked away wowed and are still talking about it today.
 The show continues every Thursday this summer, and you really shouldn’t miss it.
 If you’d like to make an evening of it, plan for a dinner before the show at The Standard.
 Otherwise, sit back (with a glass of wine and serving of bar snacks) and prepare to be amazed.